Why Food Is Important for Child Development

 Protein for immune defense

 Protein is essential for building antibodies and other immune cells that fight infection.
-Eggs, fish, chicken, beans, tofu, and lentils are all great sources.
-Including protein at each meal supports the body’s ability to respond quickly when germs show up.
+Eggs, fish, chicken, beans, tofu, lentils, yogurt, and nut butters are all useful sources.
+Including a protein food at meals helps the body repair and respond when germs show up.

 Hydration and immunity

 Staying hydrated keeps the immune system and all body systems working properly.
-Water helps transport nutrients, flush out waste, and keep mucus membranes moist so they can trap germs.
-Encourage children to sip water regularly throughout the day, not just when they feel thirsty.
+Water helps transport nutrients, remove waste, and keep mucus membranes moist so they can trap germs.
+Encourage children to sip water regularly throughout the day, not only when they feel thirsty.

 Balanced diet for long-term immunity

-A balanced diet that emphasizes fresh, whole foods and limits highly processed snacks provides the full range of nutrients needed for strong immunity.
-Over-reliance on sugary drinks, salty snacks, and fast food can weaken immune defenses and increase illness over time.
+A balanced diet that emphasizes fresh, whole foods and limits highly processed snacks provides the range of nutrients needed for strong immunity.
+Over-reliance on sugary drinks, salty snacks, and fast food can crowd out better choices and may increase illness risk over time.

 Connection between diet and behavior